 Established in 1981 as an outgrowth of the 125th anniversary celebration of the foundation of the Sisters of St. Francis of Philadelphia, this fund continues to award grants to organizations that address the basic causes of injustice and promote self-help and empowerment.

-The fund is used for programs/projects that promotes social justice at local, national, or international levels.
+- The fund is used for programs/projects that promote social justice at local, national, or international levels.

 Criteria for Grants